How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Classifying Caps

+Let $C$ be a cap containing a $6$-cap that spans a $4$-flat $F$.
+Then any translation of $F$ contains at most one point from $C$.
+Before proving this, we give an example.

-\begin{example} In Figure~\ref{fig:4-flat-partition}, we illustrate the result ofs Proposition~\ref{prop:1-per-4-flat}.
-The $4$-flat in the upper-left corner contains six points, and we see that no more than one of the remaining cap points lie in any other $4$-flat.
+\begin{example} In Figure~\ref{fig:4-flat-partition}, the $4$-flat in the upper-left corner contains 6 cap points, and we see that no more than one of the remaining cap points lies in any other $4$-flat.

 \end{example}